gourmetseasoningsake/starter-hybrids-tailwind/README.md

 ## Installation

 I am using [pnpm](https://pnpm.io/) for this project.
-If you want to use `npm` or `yarn`, adjust the commands accordingly during installation and in the scripts section of the [package.json](package.json) file.
-The following procedures are just two working cli examples.
+If you want to use `npm` or `yarn`, delete the pnpm-lock.json file and adjust the commands accordingly during installation and in the scripts section of the [package.json](package.json) file.
+The following procedures are just two working examples.

 ### Using [`gh`](https://cli.github.com/):